 c:\wconnect classes* - VFP source and direct support files for the framework (required for development) Web - HTML sample pages Templates* - Templates for new Web projects and various generators Tools - several useful support tools and classes VisualStudio - Visual Studio Addin and Page Templates Samples - VFP source for the demos that ship with WWWC

 The next vital step is to run the Setup program which is installed into the Application root directory.
 To run it, start Windows Explorer, go to the Web Connection install directory and double click on Setup.Exe.
-The Setup program topic takes you through the installation steps - please read these topics as you step through the installation.

 If something goes wrong during installation and your server won't work you can look at the Setup Troubleshooting topic, which describes a number of problem scenarios and attempts to take you through them.
 If these don't work for you you should post a message on the message board at http://www.west-wind.com/wwThreads/.